 Kaymar make some fantastic quality gear.
 Yep, its not cheap, but it is great quality.
 This is my second rear bar from Kaymar, and I’d get another one without hesitation.
 If you are interested in a rear bar, check out the Kaymar Rear Bar Review.

 Everyone should have one of these bags.
 Especially the feral’s who chuck their rubbish into the bush.
 Take a bag, and take your rubbish home.
 It’s not hard.

 Again, a priority was to keep the vehicle legal, so I went up only one size tyres.
-BFG KM2's have an unreal reputation for everything from mud work through to touring, and I knew they would suit us well.
-Even after several thousand km's in the Kimberley we had zero damage.
+BFG KM2’s have an unreal reputation for everything from mud work through to touring, and I knew they would suit us well.
+Even after several thousand km’s in the Kimberley we had zero damage (except a fair bit of extra wear!).
 Correct tyre pressures, good tyres and a sensible driving technique make all the difference!

 With an upcoming Kimberley trip planned, a leaking rear air bag and a mismatched suspension kit, I decided it was time to upgrade.
 I didn’t want to have something break in the middle of no where, and after a considerable amount of research settled on the Old man emu nitro sport shock absorbers, and springs to suit the winch and bar at the front, as well as a 600kg constant load in the rear.

 We ripped the air bags out, and put the new gear in.
 It’s been impressive to say the least; comfortable, carries the load well and handles even better!